Job Hazard Analysis

 - Analysis Steps (The Core of the JHA):

 - Potential Hazards: For each step, identify potential hazards.
-Check relevant items from the `Hazard Library` (categorized for ease) and add any specific `Other Hazards` not listed.
+Check relevant items from the Hazard Library and add any specific Other Hazards not listed.

-- Initial Risk: Assess the risk *before* controls are applied.
-Select the `Likelihood` and `Severity` based on the provided definitions.
-The form automatically calculates the `Initial Risk Score` and level.
+- Initial Risk: Assess the risk before controls are applied.
+Select the Likelihood and Severity.
+The form automatically calculates the Initial Risk Score and level.

 - Control Measures (Hierarchy of Controls):

-- Residual Risk: Re-assess the risk *after* implementing the planned controls.
-Select the new `Likelihood` and `Severity`.
-The form calculates the `Residual Risk Score`.
+- Residual Risk: Re-assess the risk after implementing the planned controls.
 The goal is to reduce the risk to an acceptable level.

 - Responsible Person: Assign a specific person responsible for ensuring the controls for that step are implemented and maintained.

-- Crew Sign-off: Ensure all team members involved review the completed JHA and acknowledge their understanding by adding their names.
+- Crew Sign-off: Ensure all team members review the completed JHA and acknowledge their understanding.

 - Generate PDF: Create a PDF copy for documentation, sharing, and field use.